-A waterproof jacket used to mean a hard-shell garment made from a fabric that feels more like plastic, however, we’re now seeing the rise of the ‘jerket’ or rain jersey.
+A waterproof jacket used to mean a hard-shell garment made from a fabric that felt more like plastic.
+However, we’re now seeing the rise of the ‘jerket’ or rain jersey.

 Things would be easier if it were simply a matter of keeping the rain out, but pedalling makes you hot and sweaty, and the heat and moisture you generate needs an escape route.

 How waterproof fabrics work

 Durable Water Repellent or DWR is your wet weather gear’s first line of defence.
 It’s not a laminate or coating but a treatment applied to the fabric’s outer surface.

 The treatment does not inhibit breathability because it doesn’t fill the gaps between the fibres, instead it bonds the individual fibres to help the garment shed water and prevent saturation.

-Unfortunately, DWR treatments are not permanent and wear off over time, accelerated by abrasions and some detergents.
-When this happens, the fabric will no longer cause water to bead and will become saturated and heavy.
+However, DWR treatments wear off over time, accelerated by abrasions and some detergents.
+When this happens, the fabric no longer causes water to bead and will become saturated and heavy.

-Not to fear, refreshing and retreating a garment is quite simple and there are plenty of spray on or wash in options available.
+Not to fear, though — refreshing and retreating a garment is simple and there are plenty of spray-on or wash-in options available.
 Check out our guide on how to rejuvenate your waterproof cycling gear.

-The majority of waterproof breathable fabrics are made from laminate materials, which usually consist of an inner fabric optimised for wicking moisture, a waterproof membrane, and an outer face fabric with a DWR treatment.
+Most waterproof breathable fabrics are made from laminate materials, which usually consist of an inner fabric optimised for wicking moisture, a waterproof membrane, and an outer face fabric with a DWR treatment.

-Gore-Tex, Thinsulate, Polartec and eVent are all internal membranes that are sandwiched between two other materials – usually something abrasion resistant on the outside, with a soft liner on the inside.
+Gore-Tex, Thinsulate, Polartec and eVent are all internal membranes that are sandwiched between two other materials – usually something abrasion-resistant on the outside, with a soft liner on the inside.
 Even the Castelli Gabba Jersey is made using a Windstopper laminate fabric.

-The reason these lamination techniques allow for water repellent characteristics is that the inner membranes are actually full of holes.
-This may seem counter-intuitive, but a Gore-Tex membrane boasts nine billion pores, each 1µm – a millionth of a metre – wide per square inch.
+The reason these lamination techniques allow for water repellent characteristics is that the inner membranes are full of holes.
+This may seem counterintuitive, but a Gore-Tex membrane boasts nine billion pores, each 1µm – a millionth of a metre – wide per square inch.
 The holes are big enough to allow water vapour created by sweat evaporation to escape, but are too small for water droplets to sneak through.

-These internal membranes are quite fragile, which is why there’s an abrasion resistant layer on the outside of the garment.
-This outer layer receives DWR treatment and, as we mentioned before, the problem with DWR treatments is that they eventually wash away, causing a jacket to ‘wet out’, meaning the moisture escaping from inside and landing on the outside saturates the outer fabric, clogging the pores of the membrane and eliminating breathability.
+These internal membranes are quite fragile, which is why there’s an abrasion-resistant layer on the outside of the garment.
+This outer layer receives DWR treatment and, as we mentioned before, the problem with DWR treatments is they eventually wash away, causing a jacket to ‘wet out’, meaning the moisture escaping from inside and landing on the outside saturates the outer fabric, clogging the pores of the membrane and eliminating breathability.

 When a jacket stops breathing, the moisture your body creates gets trapped inside, creating that unpleasant, steaming-hot sensation.

-Most outerwear today is based on this two and a half or three-layer lamination, but the fabrics and membranes are continuing to evolve and we’re now seeing jackets eliminating the outer fabric.
+Most outerwear today is based on this two and a half- or three-layer lamination, but the fabrics and membranes are continuing to evolve and we’re now seeing jackets eliminating the outer fabric.

-We’ve now seen a few cycling specific jackets using GoreTex’s version, the One Active fabric, which allows the membrane to be used as an outer ‘beading surface’.
+We’ve now seen a few cycling specific jackets using GoreTex’ version, the One Active fabric, which allows the membrane to be used as an outer ‘beading surface’.